For effective, efficient, equitable carbon pricing:

 December 14, 2015

-In 2016, the CPLC, the CCEN, and 195 nations working through the UNFCCC process, will now have the opportunity to build carbon pricing strategies appropriate to national circumstances but guided by these fundamental principles of environmental integrity, policy coherence, transparency, environmental effectiveness and social responsibility.
+In 2016, the CPLC, the CCEN, and 195 nations working through the UNFCCC process, have the opportunity to build carbon pricing strategies appropriate to national circumstances but guided by these fundamental principles of environmental integrity, policy coherence, transparency, environmental effectiveness and social responsibility.

 To understand the significance of this opportunity, it is crucial to recognize that for the first time in world history: